jamc96/portfolio/README.md

    ```sh
    vercel --prod
    ```
-4. **Fixing Corepack Issue:** If you encounter a deployment issue related to Corepack, enable it by adding the following environment variable in your Vercel project settings:
+4. **Fixing Corepack Issue:** If you encounter a deployment issue related to Corepack(ERR_PNPM_META_FETCH_FAIL), enable it by adding the following environment variable in your Vercel project settings:

    - **Key**: `ENABLE_EXPERIMENTAL_COREPACK`
    - **Value**: `1`